KaiPonel/UMDRacingSIM/User.md

 # Write Scripts

+*Note: CARLA uses a Client-Server architecture.
+By deploying the simulation using the UnrealEngine editor you start the server.
+Using scripts you can connect onto the server.
+There can be multiple clients (scripts) being connected to the server simultaneously*

 1. Open a new terminal in your VNC Session and navigate to the folder where carla is located using ```cd /home/carla/carla```
 2. Navigate to the PythonAPI/Examples using ```cd /PythonAPI/Examples```
 3. Copy the dummyscript to have something to start with using ```cp ./dummy_script.py <desired_path/script_name>.py```